Why this free video converter is fast on Clipy

 When to pick each format

-Reach for MP4 when you want something that plays everywhere — phones, TVs, every browser, every editor — and you are not sure where it is going.
-Pick WebM for the open web: it is smaller than MP4 at the same quality and is ideal for a background loop or a self-hosted player where you control the codec.
+Reach for MP4 when you want something that plays everywhere — phones, TVs, every browser, every editor — and you're not sure where it's going.
+Pick WebM for the open web: smaller than MP4 at the same quality, royalty-free, ideal for a background loop or a self-hosted player.
 GIF is for short, silent, auto-looping clips dropped into Slack, a README, or a Linear issue — keep it under about 10 seconds or the file balloons.
-MP3 is the one you want when the picture does not matter: a recorded interview headed to a podcast feed, or audio you will run through a transcript service.
+MP3 is for when the picture doesn't matter: a recorded interview headed to a podcast feed, or audio you'll feed into a transcript service.

-If you already know exactly what you are converting, the dedicated pages have format-specific controls and copy.
-Use WebM to MP4 or MP4 to WebM to swap between the two web video codecs, video to GIF when you want frame-rate and width sliders, and video to audio to pull a clean MP3 out of any recording.
-This hub is the fastest path when you just want a quick one-off in any of those directions.
+If you already know exactly what you're converting, the dedicated pages have format-specific controls and copy.
+Use video to MP4 converter for the universal target, WebM to MP4 or MP4 to WebM to swap between the two web video codecs, video to GIF when you want frame-rate and width sliders, video to audio to pull a clean MP3 out of any recording, or video compressor if the file is already MP4 and just too big.

 Where the files come from

 A converter is only useful if you have something to convert.
-If you are recording the source yourself — a product demo, a bug repro, a quick walkthrough — Clipy captures your screen and webcam with no watermark and no signup wall, then hands you a clean MP4 you can run straight through this page.
+If you're recording the source yourself — a product demo, a bug repro, a quick walkthrough — Clipy captures your screen and webcam in the browser with no watermark and no install, then hands you a clean MP4 you can run straight through this page.
 Record once, then export to whichever format the destination wants.